 Additionally, the knowledge of space weather at Mars is an important driver for future exploration of Mars.
-The high variability of the Martian magnetosphere means that events like solar storms are potential threats to spacecraft and space infrastructure flying even within the induced magnetosphere \citep{Hassler17_SpaceWether}, with possible catastrophic consequences \citep{marusek2007solar}.
+Solar events, like interplanetary coronal mass ejections, Solar Energetic Particles, fast stream, etc., cause a high variability in the Martian magnetosphere \citep{hanaoka2023origin}.
+This poses a threat to spacecraft and space infrastructure flying within the induced magnetosphere \citep{Hassler17_SpaceWether}, with possible catastrophic consequences \citep{marusek2007solar}.
 Moreover, astronaut safety in the future manned exploration of Mars could be jeopardized if the conditions at Mars are not known in detail \citep{art_Cucinotta_2013}.
 Therefore, near-continuous observations of the solar wind conditions at Mars are needed in order to both determine the average and extreme space weather conditions and determine their influence on the Martian magnetospheric system.
-Furthermore, a dedicated Martian solar wind observatory not only extends the ``orchestra'' of solar wind monitors, but also could aid in the study of the evolution of solar transient structures like solar storms.
+Furthermore, a dedicated Martian solar wind observatory not only extends the ``orchestra'' of solar wind monitors, but also could aid in the study of the evolution of solar events.

-The Martian induced magnetosphere offers the opportunity to study such a system in greater detail within manageable reach of current in-situ space exploration capabilities.
-Not only is it a representative example of a solar system non-dynamo magnetosphere for large bodies (like Venus or the Moon), but also relevant to studies of comets and active asteroids \citep{goetz19}.
+Mars offers the opportunity to study an induced magnetosphere in greater detail.
+Due to Mars’ proximity to Earth within the solar system, it can feasibly be reached by in-situ instrumentation.
+Not only is it a representative example of a solar system induced magnetosphere (like Venus), but also relevant to studies of comets and active asteroids \citep{goetz19}.
 Furthermore, if unique characteristic properties of such magnetospheric systems are identified, these could have implications for the characterization of exoplanetary plasma environments \citep{exoplanets_2020}.